DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/06_DynamicRowLevelSecurity.md

 <br><img src="./images/flow_update_row_owner.png" /><br>

-* Notice that the Owner input needs the pluralised logical name of the table `user` with a leading `/` and that you select systemuserid of the second element from the output of `List Rows`.
+* Notice that the Owner input needs the pluralised logical name of the table `user` with or without a leading `/` and that you select systemuserid of the second element from the output of `List Rows`.
 There are internal users in that table, but many will lead to an error `SecLib::CrmCheckPrivilege failed.
 Returned hr = -2147220839 on UserId: f3c78acb-abbf-ee11-9079-002248e61a82 and Privilege: prvReadHACKPP_SCEAPP_IMP_CO2_CONS_RAW_HDR` since they have no general read rights of the table to be the owner of a row.

 # 4. Testing changes